 On the other hand, Vinca major, or greater periwinkle is a bigger perennial species of the family Apocynaceae.

 Vinca minor plant grows up to 10″ inches tall (25 cm), and dense masses can pile up to 28″ inches wide (70 cm).

 What Colors Do Periwinkle Flowers Come In?

-What Kind Of Soil Do Periwinkles Need?
+What Kind Of Soil Conditions Do Vinca Flowers Need?

 Periwinkles can be grown in the ground on in pots.
-No matter how they are planted they appreciate a well-drained soil.
-When planting in pots or containers a bagged potting soil will be fine.
+No matter how they are planted, they appreciate well-drained soil rich in organic matter.

-This is because many potting soil mixes used outdoors may contain wood products and you could soon find yourself with a fungus gnat problem indoors.
+This is because many potting soil mixes used outdoors may contain wood products, and you could soon find yourself with a fungus gnat problem indoors.

-Where Can Periwinkles Be Grown or Used?
+Where Can The Periwinkle Flower Be Grown or Used?

-Plant periwinkles where they get good air, sun and drainage and there will be no keeping them from blooming.
+Plant periwinkles where they get good air, sun, and drainage, and there will be no keeping them from blooming.

 How To Grow Periwinkle From Seed